Self-Stabilizing Repeated Balls-into-Bins: Abstract

 \section{Abstract}

-We study the following synchronous process that we call \emph {repeated balls-into-bins}.
+We study the following synchronous process that we call \emph{repeated balls-into-bins}.
 The process is started by assigning $n$ balls to $n$ bins in an arbitrary way.
-Then, in every subsequent round, one ball is chosen according to some fixed strategy (random, FIFO, etc) from each non-empty bin, and re-assigned to one of the $n$ bins uniformly at random.
-This process corresponds to a non-reversible Markov chain and our aim is to study its \emph {self-stabilization} properties with respect to the \emph{maximum (bin) load} and some related performance measures.
+In every subsequent round, from each non-empty bin one ball is chosen according to some fixed strategy (random, FIFO, etc), and re-assigned to one of the $n$ bins uniformly at random.

-We define a configuration (i.e., a state) \emph{legitimate} if its maximum load is $O(\log n)$.
-We first prove that, starting from any legitimate configuration, the process will only take on legitimate configurations over a period of length bounded by \emph{any} polynomial in $n$, \emph{with high probability} (w.h.p.).
-Further we prove that, starting from \emph{any} configuration, the process converges to a legitimate configuration in linear time, w.h.p.
-This implies that the process is self-stabilizing w.h.p. and, moreover, that every ball traverses all bins in $O(n\log^2 n)$ rounds, w.h.p.
+We define a configuration \emph{legitimate} if its maximum load is $\bigO(\log n)$.
+We prove that, starting from any configuration, the process will converge to a legitimate configuration in linear time and then it will only take on legitimate configurations over a period of length bounded by \emph{any} polynomial in $n$, \emph{with high probability} (w.h.p.).
+This implies that the process is self-stabilizing and that every ball traverses all bins in $\bigO(n\log^2 n)$ rounds, w.h.p.

-The latter result can also be interpreted as an almost tight bound on the \emph{cover time} for the problem of \emph{parallel resource assignment} in the complete graph.